ernst-schwaiger/IDP/acc/README.md

 ## TODOs

-- Discuss in Stride Session: Is encryption needed for bluetooth comm, or is MAC with counter sufficient?
 - Implement storage of maximum speed acc speed once ACC is turned on.
 (Lorenzo)
 - Implement turning off ACC if speed gets below 30 kmH (Lorenzo)
 - Business logic in GUI: If acc switches from failed to operable state, the state shall be always ("off") (instead of the state of the acc button).
 (Lorenzo)